golang-queue/queue/README.md

 	)
 ```

-Third to create queue and initialize multiple worker, receive all job message:
+The third step to create a queue and initialize multiple workers, receive all job messages:

 ```go
 	// define the queue